DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 <strong>Challenge</strong> 3, or 2 when its <em>heavy sleeper</em> feature is active.<br>
 <hr>
 <p><strong><em>Heavy Sleeper.</em></strong> If either of the mound’s forms has been unconscious within the past minute, it can’t use its multiattack.</p>
 <p><strong><em>Instinctual Defense.</em></strong> When the mound drops to 0 hit points, it expels each creature currently engulfed by it.
 (Those creatures appear prone in an empty space within 5 feet of the mound.)
 The mound’s statistics are then instantly replaced by the statistics of its second form.
-Its initiative count doesn’t change.</p>
+Its initiative count doesn’t change.
+Excess damage doesn't carry over to its new form, but it retains any conditions it had in its previous form.</p>
 <h3>Actions</h3>
 <p><strong><em>Multiattack.</em></strong> The flesh mound makes two Slam attacks.
 If it has a Medium or smaller creature grappled, the flesh mound then uses its Engulf on it.</p>
 <p><strong><em>Slam.</em></strong> <em>Melee Weapon Attack:</em> +5 to hit, reach 5 ft., one target. <em>Hit:</em> 8 (2d4 + 3) bludgeoning damage.
 If the attack hits a Medium or smaller target, the target is grappled (escape DC 13).</p>